The International Journal of Regression Therapy

 In this article, the author calls to the therapist/reader’s attention the importance of language in the therapeutic process and presents the reader with a series of timely suggestions, caveats and admonishments for the practice of past-life therapy.

 There is a magic in words.
 Language has power.
 Every word has at least three meanings: connotative, denotative, and stipulative.
 Beyond the dictionary definition, each word is also defined by current usage and the experience/value system/understanding of the user and the receiver.
 To add further complexity, it is not only what is said, but how it is said.
 Ultimately, it is also what has not been said.
-According to Davis (1994) these are the three vital dimensions of any verbal message.
+According to Davis (1994) these are the three vital dimensions of any … Read the rest

 The Influence of the Therapist in Past-life Therapy – Rabia Lynn Clark (Is.14)